An employment lawyer with a niche area and focus on navigating the workplace leveraging the law.

 But transformative thinking extends beyond Bartina’s law practice or her collaborative and social justice work, she is also a founding partner of the consulting firm, CP3 Paradigm.
 And if you were to visit the website, you won’t see her name, or the names of her colleagues . . . only their initials.
 Which begs the question, why?
 Because to know Bartina, is to know that everything has a purpose.
 She will quickly remind you of two things: (1) there are no coincidences; and (2) be well.
 She’s been saying be well long before our nation (and world) encountered a pandemic.

-In addition to volunteering in various capacities and access to justice initiatives, Bartina is a member of the PAC and the Board of Governors for the North Carolina Advocates for Justice, an immediate past member of the College of Charleston Alumni Board, Treasurer of the North Carolina Bar Association Employment Law Council and Vice-Chair of the Employment Law Section of the Mecklenburg County Bar.
+In addition to volunteering in various capacities and access to justice initiatives, Bartina is a member of the PAC and a former member of the Board of Governors for the North Carolina Advocates for Justice, a member of the College of Charleston Foundation Board, Secretary of the North Carolina Bar Association Labor & Employment Law Council and Chair of the Employment Law Section of the Mecklenburg County Bar.

 She is admitted to and is a member of the North Carolina State Bar; the Eastern, Middle and Western Districts of the United States Federal Courts; has appeared before the North Carolina Court of Appeals and the 4th Circuit Federal Court of Appeals.
 She is an approved attorney having supported and represented the Hispanic and Women Farmers and Ranchers in the Resolution of their USDA Discrimination Claims.